 A deposit of 50% is required with any project before any design work will be carried out.

 On completion of a website, the final balance of payment is then due in accordance with our payment terms.
 The Company shall allow reasonable, minimal refinement requests for amendments up to 10 working days from lhe launch of the website.
 Additional change requests beyond these terms are chargeable on a project by project basis.
+Our website warranty covers code and graphics developed by Laban Brown Design.
+The warranty covers errors or omissions made by us for a period of up to and no further than thirty (30) days after the solution goes live.
+We are not responsible for any issues arising after this time.
 Non-payment will result in legal action being taken if necessary.

 Database, Application and E-Commerce Development